Liuziyi1999/DLCL/README.md

-# DCoP-FCU
+# DCoP
-DCoP-FCU: Dual-Level Contrastive Prompt Tuning for Out-of-Distribution Detection in Medical Vision-Language Models
+When Vision-Language Models meet Fetal Cardiac Ultrasound: Dual-Level Contrastive Prompt Tuning for Out-of-Distribution Detection

 ## Overview
 This repository is a PyTorch implementation of the paper.